-- Total share counts: the sum total of all the shares from all of the buttons combined.
+- Total share counts: the sum total of all the shares from all buttons combined.

 - Individual button counts: the numbers on the individual buttons themselves.

-- Minimum share counts: the minimum number of total shares that need to be reached before any counts are shown.
+- Minimum share counts: the minimum number of total shares that must be reached before any counts are shown.
 This is to avoid having low social proof.
-If you have a minimum share count set and the post/page in question has not reached that minimum count, this would be the cause of counts not showing.
+If you have a minimum share count set and the post/page in question has not reached that minimum count, this would cause counts not showing.

 Step 2: Is there enough space to display counts?

-Occasionally a user might believe that their counts are not showing due to some sort of error when in fact it’s simply because they have too many buttons showing and there’s not enough room for the counts to display.
+Occasionally, it appears that share counts are not showing due to an error when, in fact, it is simply because there are too many buttons showing and not enough room for the counts to display.

-If there is not enough space to display buttons, counts and total shares, it will hide the counts in order to avoid looking cluttered and messy.
+If there is not enough space to display buttons, counts, and total shares, it will hide the counts to avoid looking cluttered and messy.

-For optimal display, we recommend between 3-6 sharing buttons be active at once.
-Any more than this and the buttons begin to get very cluttered at smaller screen sizes.
+We recommend between 3-6 sharing buttons be active at once for optimal display.
+Any more than this, and the buttons begin to get very cluttered at smaller screen sizes.

-It’s also worth noting that based on numerous studies on human psychology and data from some of our own users that having less sharing options actually increases the amount of shares.
-In psychology this is known as the Paradox of Choice.
+It’s also worth noting that based on numerous studies on human psychology and data from some of our users, having fewer sharing options actually increases the number of shares.
+In psychology, this is known as the Paradox of Choice.

 Step 3: Have you set up your Tweet counts?